Skip to main content

 What should start your flow

-There are two types of trigger node:
+There are three types of trigger node:

 • Custom schedule